exupero/saveSvgAsPng/README.md

 Compatible with [browserify](http://browserify.org/) and [requirejs](http://requirejs.org).

+If you want to use TypeScript, necessary [type definitions](https://github.com/martianov/typed-save-svg-as-png) are available in [Typings](https://github.com/typings/typings) [public registry](https://github.com/typings/registry).

 ### Options

 - `backgroundColor` — Creates a PNG with the given background color.
 Defaults to transparent.